 From I-95, take exit 22 and follow signs to Providence Place.

 To start from Riverside Mills Park; From Route 6, take the Hartford Ave exit and travel east.
 Turn left onto Manton Ave and then your next left onto Aleppo St. The Park will be on your left.
 This is the recommended starting point if biking with kids.

 The Woonasquatucket River Greenway follows the Woonasquatucket River from Johnston to Providence.
 Eventually, the trail will run to the Smithfield line for a total of 8 ˝ miles.
 Part of the trail follows the rail bed of the former 1873 Providence & Springfield Railroad which was the acquired by the New York, New Haven & Hartford Railroad around 1900.
 For more information check out; WOONASQUATUCKET RIVER WATERSHED , BIKE RI or EAST COAST GREENWAY .

 Starting from the Providence Place Mall;

-Woonasquatucket River Greenway starts at the entrance to the Providence
+The on-road BIKE LANE section of the Woonasquatucket River Greenway starts at the entrance to the Providence